PerNilsson360/jstr/README.md

 output from *jxp* is compatible with JSON syntax.

 XPath supports string literals enclosed in single and double quotes.
-The following example also shows some string functions.
+The following examplifies this also shows some string functions.

 ```
 echo '{}' | jxp --xpath="string-length('foo') + string-length(substring-before(\"foo-bar\", 'bar'))"